IS-ENES3/IS-ENES-Website/pages/training-detailed.md

 It is used for production weather, climate, and environmental forecasting on HPC systems, but is not specialized to those domains.
 In this webinar we will explain what Cylc is, describe its main features and cover recent developments.

-Regsitration to be coming soon.
+Registration to be coming soon.

 ### <a name="eastern-europe-school"></a>IS-ENES3 Central & Eastern Europe Autumn Schools “From Climate Projections to Climate impacts via Regional Downscaling”
 - From **28 November - 2 December 2022**